Coalition forces of the Napoleonic Wars: Commanders

-Allied forces
+Other Allied forces

 At the beginning of the wars the tactics of the allied forces were different from the British tactics.
 For example, they tried to use the column, but as they almost always lost against the French, they had to develop another system.
 Their approach became more and more similar to the British systems, although with some differences: the Prussian line was three man deep, in contrast to the two man deep line of the British army.